Advice > Software engineering

 When you’re preparing for this part of the interview, we recommend consulting our leadership, people management, and program/project management primers.

 Then we recommend reading Grokking the engineering management leadership interview.
-Written by coach Mark, it's a highly insightful deep-dive into answering all the types of leadership/behavioral questions.
+Written by coach Mark (13 years as an EM at Google), it's a highly insightful deep dive into answering all the types of leadership/behavioral questions.

 If the company has published its core values or leadership principles, learn them and practice answers that align with each one.

 The products offered by big tech companies typically have huge user bases to support.
-Their engineering managers therefore need to be able to design systems that are highly scalable.
+To qualify as an engineering manager, you’ll therefore need to demonstrate an ability to design highly scalable systems.

 Example "Design X" system design questions asked in EM interviews